 Bulk Rise (First Rise)

-During this time, the wild yeasts and bacteria in the levain go to work, producing carbon dioxide gas and organic acids.
-This gas inflates the dough, causing it to expand and become bubbly.
+During this time, the wild yeasts and friendly bacteria in the levain go to work, producing carbon dioxide gas and organic acids.
+This gas inflates the dough, causing it to rise and become bubbly.

 Stretch and Folding (S&F)

-A gentle technique where you stretch the dough, then fold it over itself several times.
-This helps develop the gluten without toughening it up.
+Stretch and folds are a gentle technique where you stretch the dough, then fold it over itself several times.
+This develops the gluten without making the dough tough.

-Stretch and folds develop gluten by stretching the gluten strands and then allowing them to relax during bench rests.
+Stretch and folds develop gluten by stretching the gluten strands and then allowing them to relax again.

 Learn how to stretch and fold sourdough bread here.